eduardlio/learn-js-through-web/readme.md

 You have got
-to start thinking bee, my friend.
+to start thinking BEE, my friend.

-- Thinking bee!
+- Thinking BEE!
 - Me?